Can You Sue for a Concussion?

 What Kind of Compensation am I Eligible to Receive?

-The amount of compensation you can claim depends on a number of factors, including
+The amount of compensation you can claim depends on several factors, including

 In cases where the injury is severe enough to interfere with your everyday life, you may be entitled to claim damages for medical bills, lost wages, pain and suffering, permanent impairment, and other expenses associated with the injury.
 However, because the law is very fact-specific, it’s important to speak with an attorney with experience handling concussion cases—they can determine whether your case has merit and what damages you may be able to ask for.